CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 ### Level -1: Incompetent

-Representing an imcompetent level of skill.
+Representing an incompetent level of skill.

 ### Level 0: Novice